lzhang638/lizhang.github.io/_pages/about.md

   _City University of Hong Kong_

+  * Fields: Autonomous Vehicle, MPC, Optimisation
   * Supervisor: Dr. Ehsan Nekouei

-    An overtaking control architecture for overtaking is developed for autonomous vehicles using Model Predictive Control (MPC) and proposed architecture is comprised of three components: a trajectory planner, MPC and a low-level controller.
+    An overtaking control architecture for overtaking is developed for autonomous vehicles using Model Predictive Control (MPC).
+The proposed architecture is comprised of three components:Trajectory Planner, MPC and a low-level Controller.

 * Herbicide Spraying Algorithm based on Pattern Recognition for Spraying Drones, Jun 2018-May 2019